MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (list) - Compiled log file data.
 Returns an error message if no log data is found.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.

 ### misty.SetLogLevel - ALPHA
 Sets the log level of the robot.
 The log level specifies where to write different types of messages sent by the system.